 - a.
-A minimum of four (4) years continuous clean time. - b.
-At least one (1) year previous service at the Area level. - c.
-Willingness, desire, and ability to serve. - d.
-An understanding of Robert's Rules of Order. - e.
-Must be able to fulfill all duties of this position - f.
+Worked the 12 Steps. - b.
+Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service. - c.
+A minimum of four (4) years continuous clean time. - d.
+At least one (1) year previous service at the Area level. - e.
+Willingness, desire, and ability to serve. - f.
+An understanding of Robert's Rules of Order. - g.
+Must be able to fulfill all duties of this position - h.
 Willingness to gain a working knowledge of each Sub-Committee's Chairperson's responsibilities in the event of needing to assume the duties of a Sub-Committee Chairperson

 - a.
 In the absence of the Chairperson, to serve as Chairperson. - b.
-To co-ordinate the functions of the committees. - c.
+To coordinate the functions of the committees. - c.
 To be a signatory of the IEFASC bank account. - d.
 To be ex-officio, a non-voting participating member of all sub-committees. - e.
 The Vice-Chairperson must assume the responsibilities of any committee Chairperson in the event of a resignation or removal (this only occurs when there is no Vice- Chairperson and continues until the election of a Chairperson to that committee).
 If there is no willing member within 3 months, the subcommittee will be deemed inactive until such time. - f.
 To chair any ad-hoc committees that are deemed necessary by the IEFASC. - g.
 To announce all vacancies or upcoming elections of IEFASC officer positions and committee Chairperson's positions. - h.
 To assign a mentor (an experienced GSR, past or present, who is willing to assist a new GSR in learning his or her commitment) to a newly attending GSR, if Outreach is unable to do so. - i.
 To maintain the current guidelines and ensure they are being followed during each IEFASC.